Functional Requirements for AVS Products

 1.1.
 Your product SHALL be capable of audio input (i.e. capturing customer speech via one or more microphones) and streaming captured speech to the cloud per the specs provided in the SpeechRecognizer Interface.

 1.2.1.
-Your product SHALL provide device controls for adjusting volume.
+If your product provides audio output, it SHALL provide on-device controls for adjusting volume.